g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 cache :: forall v. v -> SF (Maybe v) v
 ```

-construct a SF that emits the last "not-empty" Maybe and starts with the passed value
+This constructs a SF that emits the last "not-empty" Maybe and starts with the passed value.
+This is a pseudo-constructor.

 ### concat